 The EPS motor can be attached to the steering column or rack (hence the two types).

 Crucially, the motor doesn’t stand in between anything mechanical.
-If it fails, you’ll lose power steering but should still be able to drive to a safe location.
+If it fails, you’ll lose power steering but should still be able to drive to a secure location.

 One final thing.
-If your car has an electric power steering system, you won’t have any hydraulic liquid or pumps.
+If your car has an electric power steering system, you won’t have any hydraulic fluid or pumps.

 Symptoms Of Power Steering Assist Fault

-When you see a power steering assist fault, you may notice the following indications:
+When you detect a power steering assist malfunction, you may notice the following indications:

 - Warning light on the dashboard